clerk/clerk-docs/CONTRIBUTING.md

 ## Deployment

-The content rendered on https://clerk.com/docs is pulled from the `production` branch in this repository.
-In most cases, all changes merged to `main` are considered "production ready" and will be merged into the `production` branch within a reasonable amount of time.
+The content rendered on https://clerk.com/docs is pulled from the `main` branch in this repository.
+Once changes are merged to the `main` branch, a workflow is triggered that updates the production pages.
+Changes should be reflected on https://clerk.com/docs within a matter of seconds.

 ## Repository structure